 Before we’ll come up with the solution, let me tell a few words about shapeless.
 As the main page of the project states, shapeless is “a type class and dependent type based generic programming library for Scala”.
 That sounds a bit scary.

-Suppose you want to have a constraint in some function which would restrict lists passed in as an argument to be the same.
+Suppose you want to have a constraint in some function that would restrict lists passed in as an argument to be the same.
 Normally you would do something like this:

 With shapeless though you can use

-if you then call the function with following args:
+if you then call the function with the following args:

 it will work fine.
 However, this: